Skier or snowboarder

 I have dabbled with skiing, developing a certain slapstick style, but have recently discovered that I’m far more of a natural at snowboarding.
 The comfy boots were enough to fully convert me.

 I’m rather partial to snowboarding in New Zealand and Australia.
 For one thing - it only makes you appreciate the European and North American powder more, and equips you well for hard falls on ice.
 We were lucky enough to go on a staff trip to Zermatt a few years ago, which I can only describe as epic.
 My favourite during the 2015/16 season had to be a trip to Colorado which turned into a true safari, and also introduced me to proper lose-your-legs powder!
-Earlier this year I was fortunate enough to jet off to Japan with some others in my team for a week, visiting several resorts in the Nagano region, plus stopping off to see some snow monkeys and the grand finale: Tokyo.
+In 2018 I was fortunate enough to jet off to Japan with some others in my team for a week, visiting several resorts in the Nagano region, plus stopping off to see some snow monkeys and the grand finale: Tokyo.
 We got so much out of the trip as it was also very much a cultural experience.

 Cardrona, located between cosy Wanaka and adventure capital Queenstown, in New Zealand – small, extremely friendly, beautiful, where staff genuinely adopt the company endorsed tagline ‘fun is good’.
 Taking a helicopter ride with Air Zermatt over the Swiss Alps wasn’t bad either.
 Having the Matterhorn as a backdrop makes the resort a very hard place to leave.